vikramnayyar/Restaurant-Rating-Prediction/README.md

 ## Dataset
 The dataset consists of actual information obtained from Zomato.
 This consists <b>51717</b> restaurants and <b>17</b> features.
 The dataset was uploaded by Himanshu Poddar in Kaggle.
 Besides, a recently updated dataset can be obtained using web scraping.

-<b>Note:</b> The dataset is downloaded by running "get_data.py" script, therefore; the data is not provided is repository.
+<b>Note:</b> The dataset is downloaded by running command "dvc pull", therefore; the data is not provided in repository.
 Furthermore, the dataset can be easily downloaded from https://drive.google.com/file/d/1D-0gn9kJObWDnHXy9_NwI1Us8zCfFlwt/view?usp=sharing

 ## Problem Statement